An actor is at most a poet, and at least an entertainer.

 In light of the rapidly changing times we are living in, Shelley Mitchell offers serious training in a non-dualistic atmosphere free from commercial or academic constraints.
 Actors, film makers and non-actors are encouraged to find their authentic voice and use their talents to make their way in the business and make change for the better.

 "Artists and poets are the raw nerve ends of humanity.

 By themselves they can do little to save humanity.

 Without them there would be little worth saving."

 Green River Cemetery,

-known for: OZ, LORD OF WAR, CADILLAC RECORDS, OTHELLO, JULIUS CEASAR (opposite Denzel Washington)and CHICAGO FIRE
+EAMONN WALKER: OZ, LORD OF WAR, CADILLAC RECORDS, OTHELLO, JULIUS CEASAR (on Broadway) and CHICAGO FIRE